 I love machines.
 I tore open my first PCs to move stuff around and make inventions with superpowers.
 I actually was just breaking them.
 It is paramount we consider ourselves cyborgs and understand how our relationships with silicon and AI are going to inevitably shape culture, society, interactions and fundamental behaviors.
 I also strongly connect with this planet and nature.
 I was once a zoology major and “my favorite activity” is hiking.
 We are not simply inhabiting Earth.
 We are earth parts.
 The blending of these layers fascinates my consciousness and motivates my curiosity perhaps more than any other forces.

 I recently took 4 weeks and 6,000 miles to drive across the country.
-Visited nine National Parks, sat in a natural hot tub on the Mexican border, watched a meteor shower at 2AM in Marfa, Texas, pub crawled Austin’s Sixth Street, spotted gators on a swamp tour in Louisiana, ate a muffaletta on the edge of the Mississippi and beignets at Cafe Du Monde, built sand castles on the white Gulf beaches of Florida, made a Hershey chocolate bar in Pennsylvania, pulled into Brooklyn just as a blizzard hit.
-I am touring Ontario right now.
-I have no address.
+Visited nine National Parks, slept in my car, sat in a natural hot tub on the Mexican border, watched a meteor shower at 2AM in Marfa, Texas, pub crawled Austin’s Sixth Street, spotted gators on a swamp tour in Louisiana, ate a muffaletta on the edge of the Mississippi and Cafe Du Monde beignets, built sand castles on the white Gulf beaches of Florida, made a Hershey chocolate bar in Pennsylvania, pulled into Brooklyn just as a blizzard hit.
+I toured Ontario.
+I had no address.

 In February 2006, I conducted in-home website usability testing for Starbucks in Seattle, Chicago and New York City, the latter for one of their biggest blizzards ever.
 I climbed through snow to arrive at people’s homes with a warm smile and coffee.
 I learned so much more by being in people’s actual environments, interacting with all the layers of personal culture demanding their attention.
 Fortunately, I am often able to put people at ease with my demeanor, tone of voice and body language.
 It has helped me immensely in a career of needing to authentically understand and connect with individuals.